numen31337/copy_with_extension/copy_with_extension_gen/README.md

 }
 ```

-Make sure that you set the part file as in the example above `part 'your_file_name.g.dart';`.
+Make sure that you set the part file as shown in the example above: `part 'your_file_name.g.dart';`.

 #### Launch code generation